spring-tips/spring-graal-native-image-feature/README.md

 # The Graal Native Image Builder Feature

 Hi, Spring fans!
 Welcome to another installment of _Spring Tips_.
-In this installment were going to look at the new support just released for building Sprin gboot applications with Graalvm . weve looked at graalvm anf natie images in another Spring Tips when we looked at Spring Fu.
+In this installment, we're going to look at the new support just released for building Spring Boot applications with GraalVM.
+We've looked at GraalVM and native images in another Spring Tips when we looked at Spring Fu.

-graalvm is  several things. its a C1 JIY replacemnt.
-You can lsiten to this episode of my podcast, _A Bootiful Podcast_, with [GraalVM contributor and Twitter engineer Chris Thalinger](https://mcdn.podbean.com/mf/web/mkmzne/8182415b-d8d6-4238-9141-83d845d98498.mp3), for more details on this.
-It lets you run regualr Sring appliations faster in certain conditions and so its worth exploration for htat rason alone.
+GraalVM is several things.
+It's a C1 replacement for a standard OpenJDK install.
+You can listen to this episode of my podcast, [_A Bootiful Podcast_](http://bootifulpdcast.fm), with [GraalVM contributor and Twitter engineer Chris Thalinger](https://mcdn.podbean.com/mf/web/mkmzne/8182415b-d8d6-4238-9141-83d845d98498.mp3), for more details on this use of GraalVM.
+It lets you run regular Sring applications faster in certain conditions, and so it's worth exploring for that reason alone.

-but were not going to talk about that in this video. instead, were goin to olook at a particular ocmponetn inside Graal vsqlled substrate vm.
-SUbstrate vm lets you build native images out your java application.
-The native image builder is an exercise in compromise. if you give it enough information to copletely isolate and control everything about your application -   dynmaically linked libraries,  refelction,   proxies, etc. - then it can turn you java applicatin into a statically linkned bianry, sort of like a C or Go-lang application. the process is, being honest hre, painful.
-BUT, once you do that then the tool can generate native code for you that is _blazingly_ fast. the resulting aplication takes wa less ram, and rstarts up in waaaay below a second.
-Pretty tantalizing eh? it sure is!
+We're not going to talk about that in this video.
+Instead, we're going to look at a particular component inside Graal VM called the native image builder and SubstrateVM.
+SubstrateVM lets you build native images out of your Java application.
+Incidentally, I _also_ did a podcast with [Oracle Labs' Oleg Shelajev](https://spring.io/blog/2020/02/07/oleg-elajev-on-zeroturnaround-graalvm-the-vjug-and-so-much-more) on this and other uses of GraalVM.
+The native image builder is an exercise in compromise.
+If you give GraalVM enough information about your application's runtime behavior  -  dynamically linked libraries,  reflection,   proxies, etc. - then it can turn your Java application into a statically linked binary, sort of like a C or Go-lang application.
+The process is, being honest here, sometimes... _painful_.
+BUT, once you do that, then the tool can generate native code for you that is _blazingly_ fast.
+The resulting application takes _way_ less RAM and starts up in below a second. _Waaay_ below a second.
+Pretty tantalizing, eh?
+It sure is!

-Keep i mind thogh that there are other costs to be aware of when you run the palication. graal native images are not java pplications. thye dont even run on a tradition jvm. graal vm is developed by oracle labs, and so theres some level of cooperation between the java and graalvm teams, but i would not call it java. the resulting bimnary is not cross platform. and when it runs, it wont run on the jvm, itll run on another runtime called substrate vm.
+Keep in mind though that there are other costs to be aware of when you run the application.
+Graal native images are not Java applications.
+They don't even run on a traditional JVM.
+Oracle Labs develop GraalVM, and so there's some level of cooperation between the Java and GraalVM teams, but I would not call it Java.
+The resulting binary is not cross-platform.
+When the application runs, it won't run on the JVM; it'll run on another runtime called SubstrateVM.

-So the tradeoffs are many but still, i think thres a lot of potential vaue in using this  tool to build applications.
-Especially those desitned for prodution in a cloud envronemtn where scale and efficiency is fo paramount concern.
+So the tradeoffs are many, but still, I think there's a lot of potential value in using this tool to build applications—especially those destined for production in a cloud environment where scale and efficiency are fo paramount concern.

-Lets get started. youre going to need to install GraalVM.
-You could download [it here](https://www.graalvm.org/) or u could download it using [SDKmanager](http://sdkman.io).
-I liek to use SDKmanage ro install tmy java distributions.
-GrralVm tensd sto bw a little ehidn the mainline version of jva. currently it supports java 8 and java 11.
-Not, notably, java 14 or 15 or whatever the current versio of java is when you read and watch this.
+Let's get started.
+You're going to need to install GraalVM.
+You could download [it here](https://www.graalvm.org/), or u could download it using [SDKmanager](http://sdkman.io).
+I like to use SDKManager to install my Java distributions.
+GraalVm tends to be a little behind the mainline version of Java.
+Currently, it supports java 8 and java 11.
+Not, notably, java 14 or 15 or whatever the current version of Java is when you read and watch this.

 Do this to install graalvm for Java 8: `sdk install java 20.0.0.r8-grl`.
-Id recommend java 8, insead of java 11, as there are some subtle bugs I cant quite figure out yet with the java 11 variant.
+I'd recommend Java 8, instead of java 11, as there are some subtle bugs I can't quite figure out yet with the java 11 variant.

-Once youve done that ou also need to install the antive image builder component separately.
-Run this: `gu install native-image`.  `gu` is a utiluty that you get in a graalvm.
-Finaly, make sure you have `JAVA_HOME` is setup to point to graalvm. on my machine, a macintosh wuth SDKMAN, my Java_HOME looks like this:
+Once you've done that, you also need to install the native image builder component separately.
+Run this: `gu install native-image`.  `gu` is a utility that you get in a graalvm.
+Finally, make sure you have `JAVA_HOME` is set up to point to graalvm. on my machine, a Macintosh with SDKMAN, my Java_HOME looks like this:

 ```bash
 export JAVA_HOME=$HOME/.sdkman/candidates/java/current/
 ```

-Ok, now that youve got that all setup,lets lok at our application. first thing, go [to the Spring Initializr ](http://start.Spring.io) and generate a new project usign `Lombok`, `R2DBC`, `PostgreSQL`, and `Reactive Web`.
+Ok, now that you've got that all set up, let's look at our application.
+First thing, go [to the Spring Initializr ](http://start.Spring.io) and generate a new project using `Lombok`, `R2DBC`, `PostgreSQL`, and `Reactive Web`.

-You've seen this kind of code a million times, so I wont review it excetp tot reprint it here.
+You've seen this kind of code a million times, so I won't review it beyond reprinting it here.

 ```java
 package com.example.reactive;